-I got a few incredulous looks when I told people I was going to take the Cambodia Post van to Phnom Penh last week.
+I sometimes get incredulous looks when I tell people that one of my favorite ways to travel between Phnom Penh and Siem Reap is with the Cambodia Post VIP Van to Phnom Penh.
 Most people probably assumed I’d be sitting on packages squeezed between sacks of mail, but the reality couldn’t be more different.
 The Cambodia Post VIP Van, a transport service owned by the Cambodian government and post office, runs minibuses between several cities.
 I tried out the Siem Reap to Phnom Penh route and thought it was an excellent ride; here’s the full report.

 The novelty of the Cambodia Post transport service is that they are actually using the mini-buses to bring mail and packages from one city to another.
 But they aren’t old, run-down mail trucks as you might expect.
 Cambodia Post has purchased a fleet of brand-new Toyota HiAces, my preferred model of mini-bus because of their wide, comfortable seats.
 Buses and passengers are insured by Caminco Insurance, which was reassuring.